Gamaliel: Alleged Gospel of Gamaliel

 The "Gospel of Gamaliel" is a hypothetical book speculated to exist by some scholars, perhaps a part of Pilate apocrypha.
 While no ancient sources directly refer to such a gospel, Paulin Ladeuze and Carl Anton Baumstark first proposed that such a book existed in 1906.
 Scholars who believe such a book once existed have reconstructed it from a homily, the "Lament of Mary" (Laha Maryam) by a bishop named Cyriacus.
-They believe Laha Maryam extensively quotes the Gospel of Gamaliel; the Lament includes a section that leads with "I, Gamaliel" which caused the speculation that these sections were actually quoting an existing gospel.
-Other scholars believe that such inference that the author was "plagiarizing" a lost gospel is unwarranted, and these sections are simply written by Cyriacus from the perspective of Gamaliel.
-The hostile view derisively calls it an "imaginary work".
+They believe Laha Maryam extensively quotes the Gospel of Gamaliel; the Lament includes a section that leads with "I, Gamaliel", which caused speculation that these sections were actually quoting an existing gospel.
+Other scholars believe such inference that the author was "plagiarizing" a lost gospel is unwarranted, and these sections are simply written by Cyriacus from the perspective of Gamaliel.

-Reasonably complete manuscripts of Laha Maryam exist in both Ethiopian (Ge'ez) and Karshuni (Arabic) language versions.
-Regardless of whether Laha Maryam is quoting a lost gospel or not, Gamaliel does feature in it.
-He is a witness to a miracle of healing in the raising of a dead man at Jesus's tomb; Jesus's abandoned grave-cloths have miraculous powers.
+Reasonably complete manuscripts of Laha Maryam exist in both Ge'ez and Garshuni versions.
+Regardless of whether Laha Maryam is quoting a lost gospel, Gamaliel does feature in it.
+He witnesses a miracle of healing in raising a dead man at Jesus's tomb; Jesus's abandoned grave cloths have miraculous powers.
 Gamaliel also talks with Pontius Pilate, who is portrayed highly positively as a Christian himself.

 Veneration

-Ecclesiastical tradition claims that Gamaliel had embraced the Christian faith and his tolerant attitude toward early Christians is explained by this.
+Ecclesiastical tradition claims that Gamaliel had embraced the Christian faith, and his tolerant attitude toward early Christians is explained by this.
 According to Photios I of Constantinople, he was baptised by Saint Peter and John the Apostle, together with his son Abibon (Abibo, Abibas, Abibus) and Nicodemus.
-The Clementine Literature suggested that he maintained secrecy about the conversion and continued to be a member of the Sanhedrin for the purpose of covertly assisting his fellow Christians.
+The Clementine Literature suggested that he maintained secrecy about the conversion and continued to be a member of the Sanhedrin to assist his fellow Christians covertly.
 Some scholars consider the traditions to be spurious, and the passage in which Gamaliel is mentioned does not state that he became a Christian either implicitly or explicitly.

-The Eastern Orthodox Church venerates Gamaliel as a saint, and he is commemorated on August 2,Orthodox Wiki for August 2 (referenced August 14, 2020) the date when tradition holds that his relics were found, along with those of Stephen the Protomartyr, Abibon (Gamaliel's son), and Nicodemus.
+The Eastern Orthodox Church venerates Gamaliel as a saint, and he is commemorated on August 2, the date when tradition holds that his relics were found, along with those of Stephen the Protomartyr, Abibon (Gamaliel's son), and Nicodemus.
 The traditional liturgical calendar of the Catholic Church celebrates the same feast day of the finding of the relics on August 3.
-It is said that in the fifth century, by a miracle, his body had been discovered and taken to Pisa Cathedral.
+It is said that in the fifth century, his body had been discovered and taken to Pisa Cathedral by a miracle.

 Gamaliel is referred to in the 15th-century Catalan document, Acts of Llàtzer.